-When it comes to changing schools it's more often the parents who worry the most while the kids just get on with it.
+When it comes to changing schools it's more often the parents and carers who worry the most while the kids just get on with it.
 Here are a few tried and tested ways to help the family settle quickly.

 At a glance

 - What kids want most when starting at a new school is to fit in.

 - Visiting the new school before your child starts helps to build positive bonds.